vicluong/maya-tools/README.md

 Through the UI, users can specify how many windows they want both height-wise and width-wise.
 Additionally, they can choose to forgo connecting the windows and wall and just create multiples of the window instead.

 It is important to note that the tool assumes that height runs along the y-axis and that users should ensure that their objects follow this convention.
+Additionally, it should be noted that loading times can significantly increase the more windows are made with roughly 25 windows being where loading times start to increase dramatically.

 ## Duplicate Around